Developer(s) – Konami Computer & Entertainment Tokyo

 Originality – 7/10

-With it relying on tension as the source of it’s horror, and with a story and concepts that defy convention, the Silent Hill genre is particularly unique in its own right; not just the second game.
+With Silent Hill 2 relying on tension as the source of its horror, and with a story and concepts that defy convention, the Silent Hill genre is particularly unique in its own right; not just the second game.
 But where it lacks originality is in gameplay.
-It ultimately plays out like most games in its genre, and it seems as if the developers didn’t event try to defy convention in that respect
+It ultimately plays out like most games in its genre, and it seems as if the developers didn’t even try to defy convention in that respect.